redtech42/NetworkProgrammingTermProject/ProgressUpdates.md

 ### Final
 - The Gui was created but we were unable to link it to the backend
 - The program works as intended if running through console
+- File send and receive result is quick and simple as intended